tiborvass/docker/docs/reference/commandline/cli.md

 <!--[metadata]>
 +++
-title = "Command Line Interface" description = "Docker's CLI command description and usage" keywords = ["Docker, Docker documentation, CLI,  command line"] [menu.main] parent = "mn_reference"
+title = "Using the command line" description = "Docker's CLI command description and usage" keywords = ["Docker, Docker documentation, CLI,  command line"] [menu.main] parent = "smn_cli"
 +++
 <![end-metadata]-->

-# Docker Command Line
+# Using the command line

 > **Note:** if you are using a remote Docker daemon, such as Boot2Docker,
 > then _do not_ type the `sudo` before the `docker` commands shown in the